Essay topics for Philosophy and Theory of AI

 -

-We discussed the question of holistic vs elementwise representation in the Phil Science section (Freiesleben, König, et al. 2022 “Scientific Inference With Interpretable Machine Learning”).
+We discussed the question of holistic vs elementwise representation in the Phil Science section (Freiesleben, et al. 2022 “Scientific Inference With Interpretable Machine Learning”).
 A closely related distinction - reductionism vs holism - is discussed by Abramsky (2022, “Nothing will come from everything”), specifically mentioning the case of AI on page 544.
 In light of these ideas, discuss to what extent a holistic representation of neural network behavior is compatible with a compositional approach to interpretable machine learning.
 (You might also refer to a classic of modern philosophy, Quine’s ‘Two Dogmas of Empiricism’, as a critique of a too reductionist approach.)

 -

 In Beigang (2023), counterfactual fairness of a prediction model was formalized using the counterfactual provided by causal models.
 Could it be formulated also using the counterfactuals from philosophy (the Lewis-Stalnaker counterfactual) or from explainable AI (see Wachter 2018 “Counterfactual explanations without opening the black box”)?
 For this, one could explore the variation semantics framework of Hudetz and Crawford (2022, “Variation semantics: when counterfactuals in explanations of algorithmic decisions are true”).
+What is the practical relevance of such results?

 -